Nayeem-stud/portfolio-old/README.md

 ## Demo

-You can try the demo of the QR Code Generator at: [Demo Link](https://portfolio-old-nayeem.netlify.app/)
+You can try the demo of the Old-Portfolio at: [Demo Link](https://portfolio-old-nayeem.netlify.app/)

 ## Installation